A podiatrist is a university qualified, registered healthcare professional who can assess, diagnose, manage and treat foot and lower limb conditions.

 Whilst we do accept Veterans Affairs claims, your coverage will depend on the type of card you have.
 For Veterans with a Gold Card, you will be completely covered for all podiatry services.
 For Veterans with a White Card, DVA will fund podiatry services if they are required because of an accepted war or service related injury or disease.
 We recommend speak with DVA prior to a consultation to identify your level of entitlement.
 We will need a referral letter from your GP in order to claim through DVA.

 Yes.
 We do accept Workcover patients, however we do not bill Workcover directly.
 You will be required to pay the full consultation fee on the day of your visit and can seek reimbursement from your insurance company.
-You will be required to make full payment at the time of your consultation however.

 Yes.
 We do accept TAC podiatry claims.
 We will bill TAC directly for consultations as long as you can supply an approval letter for Podiatry services.